dementeyolga/basic-ts-webpack-config/README.md

 # basic-ts-webpack-config

-Basic config for Typescript ans Webpack 5 for quick project setup
+Basic config for Typescript and Webpack 5 for a quick project setup